 Can the tripartite agreement on a temporary wage-compensation-model be relevant for me?

 Yes.
 A tripartite agreement betwee the government and the social partners has been agreed upon on March 15 2020.
-It is a wage-compensation-model (tripartite agreement between the social partners and the Government): Under a three-month aid period, that will last until June 9, the state offers to pay 75% of employees’ salaries at a maximum of 23,000 Danish crowns ($3,418) per month, while the companies pay the remaining 25% or up to the full wage.
+And almost all of our CLA-partners has made agrrements with the FPU – using this model.
+It is a wage-compensation-model (tripartite agreement between the social partners and the Government): Under a three-month aid period, that will last until July 8th, the state offers to pay 75% of employees’ salaries at a maximum of 30,000 Danish crowns ($3,418) per month, while the companies pay the remaining 25% or up to the full wage.
 You can also decide to make a temporary (collective) agreement and still use it.
 But this should be done in cooperation between your local representative.